tpboudreau/l6s/README.md

 ##### MySQL

 You may configure your MySQL instance as appropriate for your needs and environment, however, LibreNMS expects a dedicated database schema (conventionally named 'librenms') and a user with full privileges on that database.
-At least the following SQL statements (run by a privileged user on your instance) are therefore recommended:
+Executing at least the following SQL statements (by a privileged user on your instance) is therefore recommended:

     CREATE DATABASE librenms;
     ALTER DATABASE librenms CHARACTER SET utf8 COLLATE utf8_unicode_ci;